trabdlkarim/trabdlkarim.github.io/resources/styleguides/python.md

 ---
 layout: page
-title: Python Style Guide
+title: Python Styleguide
-parent: Source Code Style Guides
+parent: Source Styleguides
 grand_parent: Resources
 ---

-# Python Style Guide
+# Python Styleguide
 {: .no_toc}

 The TAK PI styleguide applies to all TAK Projects.
 This styleguide is a requirement for patches to the projects and a recommendation for other code in the ecosystem.